stapi-spec/stapi-spec/spec/order/README.md

 ## Overview

-This document explains the structure of a SPOT Order request which is used for finding opportunities and placing orders.
+This document explains the structure of a STAT Order request which is used for finding opportunities and placing orders.

 # Order Spec